PySport/kloppy/README.md

 Understandable models are important and in some cases this means performance is subordinate to models that are easy to reason about.
 Please browse to source of `domain.models` to find our the models that are available.

-### <a name="deserializing"></a>Deserializing data
+### <a name="deserializing"></a>(De)serializing data
-When working with tracking- or event data we need to deserialize it from the format the provider uses.
+When working with tracking- or event data we need to deserialize it from the format the provider uses. **kloppy** will provide both deserializing as serializing.
+This will make it possible to read format one, transform and filter and store in a different format.
-The kloppy package provides TRACAB deserializer from now.

 ```python
 from kloppy import TRACABSerializer